 Clouds and microphysics play an important role in weather and climate prediction.

 The research we carry out explores a number of aspects of clouds and microphysics.
 These include investigations at the process level using cloud resolving models (CRMs) - such as the Large Eddy Model (LEM) and the idealized Unified Model - as well as the development of cloud and microphysics parametrizations for use in the UM.
-There is also a strong interaction with the clouds group in Observational Studies and academia.
+There is also a strong interaction with the clouds group in Observation Based Research and academia.

 to improve the representation of clouds and microphysics in the Unified Model,